The official name for an infertility specialist is a 'reproductive endocrinologist' or REI for short.

 - Take notes when with the doctor.

-- Take someone else with you, such as your husband or a friend.
+- Take someone else with you, such as your partner or a friend.
 Four ears hear more than two.

 - Make sure you know the exact dates of your last menstrual cycles and preferably the days you ovulate (take your fertility charts with you).

-- HOT TIP: Have your husband do a sperm analysis BEFORE you first see the infertility specialist
+- HOT TIP: Have your partner do a sperm analysis BEFORE you first see the infertility specialist

 - Make sure you can confidently show proof for the questions: "Am I ovulating regularly?" and "Have we made love regularly?".